JosephJordanUK/gypsify/README.md

 npx expo start
 ```
 # TEST
-// and this is a test for that new bundle .json thingy
+// and this is a test for that new bundle..
+5.0 idk